Sajid064/Sajid064.github.io/_pages/about.md

 <p align="justify">

-I am a final-year Computer Science undergraduate at CUET, where I am pursuing my B.Sc. in Computer Science and Engineering under the supervision of <a href="https://scholar.google.com/citations?user=du_bCPIAAAAJ&hl=en" style="text-decoration:none; font-weight:bold;">Dr. Kaushik Deb</a>.
+I am a final-year Computer Science undergraduate at CUET, where I am pursuing my B.Sc. in Computer Science and Engineering under the supervision of <a href="https://scholar.google.com/citations?user=du_bCPIAAAAJ&hl=en" style="text-decoration:none;">Dr. Kaushik Deb</a>.
 I am passionate about exploring new technologies, with a particular focus on Computer Vision, Natural Language Processing (NLP), and Digital Image Processing.
 My research centers on detecting and mitigating adversarial attacks, a critical area that aims to enhance the robustness and security of machine learning models.
 </p>
  <!---
  I am enthusiastic about Multilingual and Multimodal NLP research.
 I am interested in exploring how existing resources of resource-rich languages can be effectively utilized to develop multilingual tools focusing on improving efficiency for low/zero-resource languages.